The Good, the Bad, and the Ugly in His Needs, Her Needs

 And the exception is thin.
 Harley briefly names abuse as an exception, but he does not build a safety framework around it.
 He does not teach readers how to recognize coercive control, assess danger, protect children, seek legal help, resist church pressure, document abuse, involve advocates, or know when reconciliation should not be pursued.

-8. The book is weak to silent on abuse and coercive control
+9. The book is weak to silent on abuse and coercive control

 This is the central safety problem.

 His Needs, Her Needs is weak to silent on abuse, coercive control, intimidation, child protection, spiritual pressure, and situations where separation or divorce may be necessary for safety.
 Its “meet your spouse’s needs” framework may help two honest, non-abusive spouses become more attentive to each other; in a coercive or dangerous marriage, the same framework could make escape, truth-telling, outside help, and protective action harder.
+For example, the book teaches wives that a husband will be “tense and frustrated” as a result of not getting enough sex.
+That may signal to women that any outbursts or anger are also her responsibility.

 The book’s danger lies less in overtly pro-abuse teaching than in its lack of guardrails.

-9. Reconciliation is recommended without sufficient abuse screening
+10. Reconciliation is recommended without sufficient abuse screening

 Harley gives detailed instructions for affair recovery: end the affair, cut off contact, expose it to family and church, rebuild trust, practice honesty, and take extraordinary precautions. (pp. 183–196)